Harold Russell

 Harold John Avery Russell (January 14, 1914 – January 29, 2002) was an American World War II veteran and actor.
-After losing his hands during his military service, Russell was cast in the epic drama film The Best Years of Our Lives (1946), which earned him an Academy Award for Best Supporting Actor and an honorary Oscar for being an inspiration to returning veterans, making him the first and only actor ever to win two Oscars for the same role and the first non-professional actor to win an Academy Award for acting.
-He later became the first Oscar recipient to sell his award.
+After losing his hands during his military service, Russell was cast in the epic drama film The Best Years of Our Lives (1946), which earned him the Academy Award for Best Supporting Actor.
+He was the first non-professional actor to win an Academy Award for acting and the first Oscar recipient to sell his award.

 Early life

 Harold Russell was born in North Sydney, Nova Scotia, Canada, and moved to Massachusetts, United States, with his family in 1921, after his father's death in 1920.

-At the time of the December 7, 1941 attack on Pearl Harbor, he was living in Cambridge, Massachusetts, working at a food market.
-In his 1949 autobiography, Victory In My Hands, he wrote that he rushed to enlist in the United States Army because he considered himself a failure.
+At the time of the December 7, 1941 attack on Pearl Harbor, Russell was living in Cambridge, Massachusetts, working at a food market.
+In his 1949 autobiography Victory in My Hands he wrote that he rushed to enlist in the United States Army because he considered himself a failure.

 On June 6, 1944, while he was an Army instructor teaching demolition work with the U.S. 13th Airborne Division at Camp Mackall, North Carolina, a defective fuse detonated TNT explosives that he was handling.
 He lost both hands and was given two hooks to serve as hands.
 After his recovery, while attending Boston University, Russell was featured in Diary of a Sergeant, an Army film about rehabilitating war veterans.

 The Best Years of Our Lives

 When film director William Wyler saw the film on Russell, he cast him in The Best Years of Our Lives with Fredric March and Dana Andrews.
 Russell played the role of Homer Parrish, a United States Navy sailor who lost both hands during the war.

 For his role as Parrish, Russell won the Academy Award for Best Supporting Actor in 1947.
 Earlier in the ceremony, he was awarded an honorary Oscar for bringing aid and comfort to disabled veterans through the medium of motion pictures.
 The special award had been created because the board of governors wanted to salute Russell, a non-professional actor, but assumed that he had little chance for a competitive win.
 It was the only time in Oscar history that the academy awarded two Oscars for the same performance.

 Wyler called it "the finest performance I have ever seen on the screen.
-However, Russell earned less than $10,000 for his performance (equivalent to between $150,000 and $160,000 in 2023 dollars), and he did not receive any residual profits.
+However, Russell earned less than $10,000 for his performance (equivalent to $167,500 in 2023 dollars) and did not receive any residual profits.